 Clearly, what is needed is the ability to collect and dynamically correlate diverse and disparate data in order to relate it to the NFV service(s).

-Finally, we need to look at affecting control.
+Finally, we need to look at effecting control.
 As highlighted previously, cloud technologies bring the much-needed benefits of elasticity and healing.
 In order to realize these benefits, the data collection and analysis need to feed back into service orchestration to automate the responsive changes to the network and cloud resources.
 These controls alter the infrastructure and associated telemetry which feeds into data collection and a virtuous dynamic, adaptive cycle is established.

 How do we address these issues of control and monitoring of a distributed and dynamic service infrastructure?
 The first step is to think holistically about creating and managing end-to-end services.
 We at Overture will soon be making some exciting announcements about how we will help provide solutions to these challenges.